lsst-dm/dmtn-056/index.rst

 Purpose
 =======

-This document describes a possible design for the LSST data access system.
+This document describes a possible design for data access APIs.
+At this time it is purely meant to facilitate discussion in the Butler Working Group.

 .. _concepts_and_interfaces: